 JenKem Technology provides high quality activated Y-shaped branched polyethylene glycol derivatives (PEGs) with high purity and low polydispersity.

 The sterically bulky structure of JenKem Technology’s proprietary Y-shape branched PEG derivatives, consisting of two linear methoxy PEG chains attached to a central core with an active NHS group, may help to reduce the number of attachment sites to a protein molecule.
 As a PEG NHS ester, Y-shape PEG NHS ester is readily dissolved in aqueous buffers and enables simple and efficient modification of proteins and other biological agents that contain lysines.
-JenKem proprietary Y-shape PEGs have been employed in PEGylation of nanoparticles, Cp40, DNA aptamer (SOMAmers), G-CSF, Gentamicin, IFN-α2a, IFN-α2b, LIF receptor antagonist (LA), L-RNA (Spiegelmers), rhGH, and TNF-α, among others.
+JenKem proprietary Y-shape PEGs have been employed in PEGylation of nanoparticles, Cp40, DNA aptamer (SOMAmers), G-CSF, Gentamicin, IFN-α2a, IFN-α2b, LIF receptor antagonist (LA), L-RNA (Spiegelmers), rhGH, and TNF-α, and others.